blaine-t-bush/super-sailor/README.md

-The ultimate sailor's tool: a combined fid, marlinespike, shackle key, and splicing tool.
+The ultimate sailor's tool: a combined fid, marlinspike, shackle key, and splicing tool.

 # Modelling